 With at least 30 percent of the nation’s letter carriers on strike, the entire postal system began to sink to its knees.
 Finally, the reaction came—from President Nixon himself.
-He declared a national emergency and called in the National Guard despite worries that federal action might prompt an even larger strike.
+He declared a national emergency and called in U.S. military reservists despite worries that federal action might prompt an even larger strike.

 Soon, the National Guard was delivering the mail.
 Ironically, many of the National Guardsmen were postal carriers who had signed up as a second job.
 Others struggled to adjust to the difficult sorting tasks and hard delivery work and developed sympathy for the striking workers.

 After eight days, convinced by assurances that a deal had been struck with the federal government for a more significant raise, the strike ended.
 In reality, there was no deal.
 But when postal employees went back to the job, Nixon’s government gave the workers an immediate pay hike that was also retroactive.
 A year later, when the U.S. Postal Service was formed, postal unions were given the right to negotiate their salaries and working conditions.

 One thing Nixon never did was cancel the national emergency.
 And his use of an executive order to prompt a military response was not exactly popular.
 It sparked a special investigation by Congress, and presidential use of both executive orders and national emergency declarations is still hotly debated as a possible overreach of executive power today.